-We have been unable to obtain certain direct confirmations and other sufficient evidence in respect of the existence and accuracy of the trade receivables of approximately RMB27,532,000.
-A write off of RMB13,908,000 representing the difference between the aforesaid amount and the amount collected up to the date of this report was made in the statement of comprehensive income.
+We have been unable to obtain certain direct confirmations and other sufficient evidence in respect of the existence and accuracy of the trade receivables of approximately RMB25,478,000.
+A write off on trade receivables of approximately RMB14,228,000 representing the difference between the aforesaid amount and the amount collected up to the date of this report was made of which approximately RMB320,000 and RMB13,908,000 was charged in the statement of comprehensive income for the current and prior years respectively.
 In the absence of other alternative audit procedures, we were unable to ascertain that these amounts are fairly presented in the financial statements.